+Course Scheduling

-Course Scheduling During regular quarters, Accelerated MBA business classes are offered Friday evening and all day Saturday.
+During regular quarters, Accelerated MBA business classes are offered Friday evening and all day Saturday.
 This provides MBA students with an opportunity to earn a nationally accredited professional business degree with minimal disruption to their careers.
-During the quarters, classes typically meet Friday evenings (6:00 - 10:00 p.m.) and Saturday (8:00 a.m.-12:00 p.m., and 2:00 p.m. - 6:00 p.m.).
+During the quarters, classes typically meet Friday evenings (6:00 - 10:00 p.m.) and Saturday (8:00 a.m. - 12:00 p.m. and 2:00 p.m. - 6:00 p.m.).

-Academic Regulations The following academic regulations supplement those that apply to all Indiana University graduate students.
+The following academic regulations supplement those that apply to all Indiana University graduate students.

-Course Load Most Accelerated MBA students are employed full time and will take a course load of 9 credits (three courses) per quarter for three consecutive quarters.
-In addition, an initial accelerated two - week course and an ending five week capstone course are taken alone on each end of the program.

-Academic Standards A candidate for the Accelerated MBA must maintain a cumulative graduate GPA of 3.0 or better.
+- Course Load Most Accelerated MBA students are employed full time and will take a course load of 9 credits (three courses) per quarter for three consecutive quarters.
+In addition, an initial accelerated two week course and an ending six week capstone course are taken alone on each end of the program. - Academic Standards A candidate for the Accelerated MBA must maintain a cumulative graduate GPA of 3.0 or better.
 The graduate GPA is calculated based solely on completed graduate-level courses.
-Students whose graduate GPA falls below 3.0 will be placed on academic probation.
-The GPA deficiency must be removed in the next nine (9) credit hours in the Accelerated MBA program.
-Failure to remove the GPA deficiency within the next nine (9) credit hours in the program may result in immediate dismissal from the Accelerated MBA program.
-Dismissed students have the option of reapplying for the next cohort cycle.
-Students earning grades of D or F must reapply for admission in the next cohort cycle.
-If the student is readmitted to the Accelerated MBA Program, he/she will retain credits and GPA earned from the previous admission to the program.
+Students whose graduate GPA falls below 3.0 will be placed on academic probation and must reapply for admission in the next cohort cycle.
+Graduate level courses in which students earn grades of D or F must be repeated in the next cohort cycle.
 Grades of D or F will be included in the calculation of the student's graduate GPA.